-The staff recognizes the need to minimize costs while fulfilling its obligations to the Parties but, like many organizations at this time, continues to be challenged with cost-of-living increases that affect all salaries in field offices and headquarters.
-The budgets proposed for FY 2011 and 2012 assume an inflation rate of 3% for normal operational expenditures.
-In addition to this annual request to cover cost of living increases, presented at the 80th Meeting of the IATTC in June 2009, the 2011 budget now includes additional funding requests to cover anticipated expenses not normally included.
-These expenses include, inter alia: the hiring of two additional employees for work on data collection and analysis regarding shark stocks in the EPO, and also includes capacity-building activities for members, as discussed above, costs related to moving the headquarters staff to another facility, and costs related to a thorough analysis of exactly what privileges and immunities the IATTC is entitled to as an international organization.
+The staff recognizes the need to minimize costs while fulfilling its obligations to the members but, like many organizations at this time, continues to be challenged with cost-of-living increases that affect all salaries in field offices and headquarters.
+The budgets proposed for FY 2012 and 2013 assume an inflation rate of 2% for normal operational expenditures.
+In addition to this annual request to cover cost of living increases, presented at the 80th Meeting of the IATTC in June 2009, the 2012 budget now includes additional funding requests to cover anticipated expenses not normally included.
+These expenses include, capacity-building activities for members, costs related to moving the headquarters staff to another facility, and costs related to a thorough analysis of exactly what privileges and immunities the IATTC is entitled to as an international organization.
+Members were informed on 12 May 2011 in memorandum 0242-410 that additional funding in the amount of US\$229,000 is also requested to fund the pension deficit of US\$3.4 million.

 As mentioned previously, another factor which is causing considerable pressure on the Commission budget is the rising cost of health insurance in the United States.
 In recent years, the annual cost of health insurance for the Commission staff has increased by at least 15%.
-Also, the staff may soon face increased costs, not contemplated in this document, related to its defined-benefit pension plan, due to recent losses in the stock market.
+It should be noted that the Commission changed its medical carrier during 2011 because of an anticipated 31% increase with the current carrier.